conrad-mukai/python-ebsave/README.md

 ## Retention Policy

 The `--retention` and `--min-count` options control the retention policy.
-At least `min-count` snapshots per volume will be retained regardless of age.
+At least `min-count` of the most recent snapshots per volume will be retained.
 Once the number of snapshots per volume exceeds `min-count` then any snapshots older than `retention` days will be deleted.

 ## IAM Permissions